coxandrew/habitat/README.md

     $ git add source

-Commit changes with a friendly message:
+Commit changes with a friendly personal note of what I changed:

     $ git commit -m "Updating the news section"